diambra/docs/content/_index.en.md

 ### Examples

-We provide multiple examples covering the most important use-cases, and can be used as templates and starting points to explore all the features of the software package.
+We provide multiple examples covering the most important use-cases, that can be used as templates and starting points to explore all the features of the software package.

 They show how to leverage both single and two players modes, how to set up environment wrappers with all their options, how to record human expert demonstrations and how to load them to apply imitation learning.